noizhardware/ML-bao/README.md

 # ML-Bao
-### Small collections of my wanderings in machine learning
+### Small collection of my wanderings in machine learning
 ##### Basically all in Scheme (Chicken Scheme).
 Trying to start from the basic equations, sometimes having a look at other implementations in C.

 ## Currently working: